Benohene/PP4-Randy-Barber/README.md

 ![Favicon](docs/readme/favicon.jpg)

+## Features Left To Implement
+***
++ In a future release verssion I would like to implement reviews in the service page for customer to comment
++ In future version I would like to implement capacity check

 # Wireframes
 At the beginning of this project and as a part of the planning process, wireframes were created using Balsamiq.
 The wireframes were used to get a basic idea of how the site might look when finished, both on desktop and mobile devices.